Llama-Cheese/Controllable-Turtle/README.md

 # Hi
 This is a controllable turtle
-Use your WASD spacebar and splhc keys to more around and perform various simple tasks like drawing a circle and unleash your creativity
-Feel free to change the keybinds
+Use your WASD spacebar and SPLHC keys to more around and perform various simple tasks like drawing a circle etc Feel free to change the keybinds
 # and Enjoy!